Get directory of current Python script

 The concept of the Current Working Directory (CWD) becomes important here.
 Consider the CWD as the folder, the Python is operating inside.
 Whenever the files are called only by their name, Python assumes that it starts in the CWD which means that a name-only reference will be successful only if the file is in the Python’s CWD.

-Note: Folder where the Python script is running is known as Current Directory.
-This is not the path where the Python script is located.
+Note: The folder where the Python script is running is known as the Current Directory.
+This may not be the path where the Python script is located.

-OSError in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type, but are not accepted by the operating system.
+Python provides os module for interacting with the operating system.
+This module comes under Python’s standard utility module.
+All functions in the os module raise OSError in the case of invalid or inaccessible file names and paths, or other arguments that have the correct type but are not accepted by the operating system.

 Parameter: No parameter is required.

 Return Value: This method returns a string which represents the current working directory.

 Example 1: Get the current working directory using os.getcwd()

 I have placed the Python file (test.py) inside /home/tuhingfg/Documents/Scripts/test.py.
 And running the Python Script from the Scripts folder.

 Note: Using os.getcwd() doesn’t work as expected when running the Python code from different directory as the Python script.